What are Dummy Rounds?

 I prefer using dummy rounds, or “snap caps” to perform my many hours of dry firing training and gun manipulation drills.
 You can practice these drills without using anything at all, but I prefer the realism of using safe, realistic dummy cartridges.

 There are many reasons to use them and I will go into them in this article as well as detail how they can be used for various malfunction and reloading drills.

 What is Dry Firing?

 Dry firing is simply operating a gun or pistol without using live ammunition.
-This can mean using no ammunition at all or using so called “fake” or “inert” ammunition that does not result in a projectile leaving the barrel of the gun.
+This can mean using no ammunition at all or using snap caps or so called “fake” or “inert” ammunition that does not result in a projectile leaving the barrel of the gun.
 Dry fire training is an effective and valuable way to improve all your gun handling skills and is recommended by all professional firearm trainers.